 You won’t pay a pre-payment penalty on an education loan, including federal and private student loans.

 While some graduates want to pay off their debt quickly, don’t rush into until you have enough saved up for an emergency expense.
 When you’re young, it’s hard to find a reason for an emergency fund.
 You need one, though, that covers three to six months of living expenses.

 A certified financial advisor can help you determine when it’s time to make extra payments.
 He’ll look at your whole financial picture, both in the short and long term.

-While you’re just starting out in the workforce, it’s never too early to think about retirement.
+While you’re just starting in the workforce, it’s never too early to think about retirement.
 You want to make sure you’re paying down your debt while also saving for the future.
-A certified financial planner knows the rules of the financial road and will help you navigate them, so you’re making the best financial decisions for your life.
+A certified financial planner knows the rules of the financial road and will help you navigate them so you’re making the best financial decisions for your life.